 Everyone gets their start to sales somewhere, my start to sales was in an empty lot in Ridgefield, Connecticut selling Christmas trees.

-These days I have a professional career in sales selling Spiro’s amazing proactive sales platform, but I still make the trek home every year, lace up my boots, put on my Santa hat, and sell trees.
+These days I have a professional career in sales selling Spiro’s amazing Proactive Relationship Management platform, but I still make the trek home every year, lace up my boots, put on my Santa hat, and sell trees.
 One of the biggest reasons I still continue sell Christmas trees year after year is simple – it helps me to understand people.
 And understanding people is a top skill you need to have if you want to succeed in sales.

 In my time on the tree lot, I have learned these three things about interacting with people and selling a unique product: